aroy23/BruinTour/README.md

 For implementation details of the Router class and A* algorithm, please refer to the source code in the repository.

-This Program Was Made For UCLA CS 32 Project 4
+This Program Was Made For UCLA CS 32 Project 4 Taught by David Smallberg and Carey Nachenberg for the Winter 2024 Quarter